 - Rolo Lamperouge from Code Geass manages to insert himself into the main cast between seasons 1 and 2.
 Specifically, he is supposedly the main character Lelouch's little brother (replacing the sister he had previously, Nunnally).
 He's really an assassin who has been appointed with the mission of keeping watch over Lelouch, after the Ashford students are given Fake Memories and an amnesiac Lelouch is sent there as well, to keep him out of the way of The Emperor's plans.
 It doesn't work.

 - In Fairy Tail, when Master Makarov selects the candidates for the S-Class exams, one of them is Mest, a character we have never seen before, yet everybody claims he is a valued Fairy Tail member.
-He is a spy who inflicted Fake Memories on everybody.
-And then, hundreds of chapters later, he is revealed to be a Fairy Tail member from the beginning who even erased his own memories to spy on the Magic Council.
+He is a spy named Doranbolt who inflicted Fake Memories on everybody.
+And then, hundreds of chapters later, he is revealed to have been a Fairy Tail member from the beginning who even erased his own memories to spy on the Magic Council.
 Oh, and Mest is his real name.

 - Yashiro Isana in K is an interesting example in that even he remembers having been there all along.
 By the time of The Reveal half way through the first season, everyone who was made to Remember the New Guy has forgotten him, which is what leads him to realize his memories had been tampered with.
 Everyone in the school not only remembered him, they loved him enough to eagerly share their food with him every day.

 - In Majokko Meg-chan, Meg is a young witch who has been sent to Earth where she's adopted by former witch Mami Kanzaki.
 In the first episode, Mami bewitches her husband and their two children, Rabi and Apo, into believing that Megu has always been the eldest child of the family.